-For many people who suffer from obesity, even simple, everyday tasks like shopping for clothes or taking public transportation can be a challenge, and that often means missing out on things or putting activities and goals "on hold."
+For many people who have obesity, tasks like shopping for clothes or taking public transportation can be a challenge, and that often means missing out on things or putting activities and goals "on hold."
 That was definitely the case for Tina Minasyan — and at 320 pounds, she decided she had to make a change.

 For her, that change began the day she said yes to vertical sleeve gastrectomy, a weight-loss surgery that removes most of the stomach.